raselahm/CloudUploader-CLI/README.md

 # CloudUploader CLI

 ## Overview
-CloudUploader CLI is a bash-based tool designed for secure and easy uploading of files to cloud storage services.
+CloudUploader CLI is a bash-based tool designed for secure and easy uploading of files to Amazon S3.

 ## Prerequisites
 - Bash (Git Bash for Windows)